2021/22 Programming Guidelines

 What health and safety guidelines do you have in place this school year?

-We’ve been working hard over the last few months to make the necessary modifications to our programs.
-Our additional guidelines and practices were developed under new COVID-19 preschool licensing protocol from the Wisconsin Department of Children and Families, as well as recommendations from the American Camping Association and the North Shore Health Department.
+Our guidelines and practices were developed under COVID-19 preschool licensing protocol from the Wisconsin Department of Children and Families, as well as recommendations from the American Camping Association and the North Shore Health Department.

 Each age-specific group has its own outdoor/indoor area

 Each age-specific group operates independently of each other with no co-mingling between groups.
 They each have their own outdoor classroom area just for their group during the duration of each session.
 When specific activities or inclement weather require class to be indoors, each group uses a space designated only for that group.
 Physical distancing protocol is used indoors.

 We will do a lot of hand-washing and extra care will be taken with the restrooms

 Students wash their hands upon arrival, after using the restrooms, after blowing their noses/sneezing, and after specific activities.
 If soap and water are unavailable, hand sanitizer is used.
 Students have the necessary access to restrooms, however, it is managed.
 All restrooms and port-o-lets are cleaned and sanitized prior to the start of each session.

 Are programs still fun and educational and offer lots of outside time?

 You bet!
 Students spend more time than ever outdoors.
 We’ve added tents to create additional outdoor classrooms and enjoy plenty of hiking, ponding, visits with live animals, and art and science activities.

 Parents drop-off and pick-up students at their age group’s designated outdoor area.
 The specific location of your child’s outdoor classroom, as well as drop-off and pick-up locations (if they are different) will be sent to parents via email prior to the first day of programming.